Interactimation/aCourseInInteractiveTexts/syllabus.md

 ### Projects:
 Projects can begin at any time throughout the semester
-Projects will become the focus of the last 3 weeks of the semester
+Projects will become the focus of the last 3 weeks of the semester - there will certainly be some overlap - you can think of them as combined into one 9 week field, if that helps
 Each student will engage in either:
 * A personal Project
 * Two Group Projects
 > A single "All-Class Project" is also an option
+The last weeks of the course will be focused on but not exclusive to these projects

 >**Excellence Points:** Awarded at time of presentation of projects